rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 #### How can I make the IM alerts more prominent so I don't miss incoming IM requests?

-Unless you have set notifications so alerts will not display when you are in Do not Disturb mode, Skype for Business will by default always send you both a visual alert (in the lower right corner of your display) and a sound alert whenever someone tries to reach you via IM.
+Unless you have set notifications so alerts will not display when you are in **Do not Disturb** mode, Skype for Business will by default always send you both a visual alert and a sound alert whenever someone tries to reach you via IM.
 Just the same, you may occasionally fail to notice an IM request.
 This is especially likely when you are using multiple screens or when your alert volume is too low or off.

 To help ensure that your IM alerts are noticeable, try the following: